tarantool/doc/doc/book/app_server/index.rst

 Application server
 ********************************************************************************

-In this chapter, we introduce the basics of working with Tarantool as a Lua application server.
+Here we introduce the basics of working with Tarantool as a Lua application server.

 This chapter contains the following sections: